 Next to these stalls are a group of plant vendors where you could grab stalks of flowers, shrubs and herbs.
 From lemons and papaya to lavender and rosemary, there’s a wide array of plants to choose from for cooking, or accessorizing one’s home.
 Tagaytay is home to a number of farms and small, greenhouse operations, whence these sellers source their wares.

 As you approach the wet market, you can hear the calls of butchers and their apprentices peddling their meat cuts by the kilo.
 The area where rows of local butchers have set up shop are on the ground floor of an old building, a little run-down by age.
 Moving closer to its facade, one might notice that the area is a little dark and dank, though the Tagaytay weather keeps any foul smell at bay.

-Upstairs are the famed Mahogany Market eateries, adored by locals and Manilenos for their cheap specialties.
-Popular viands are baby crabs and tawilis fried to a crisp, chicharong bulaklak, or sisig.
-But the star of the show is the beef shank, which is used in the town’s famous bulalo, or beef bone marrow soup.
+Popular Filipino main dishes are baby crabs and tawilis fried to a crisp, chicharong bulaklak, or sisig.
+But the star of the show is the beef shank, which is used in the town’s special bulalo, or beef bone marrow soup.
+If you want to eat Tagaytay’s famous bulalo, Mahogany Market is the right place to be.
 A hefty serving of the dish is good for four to six persons and costs P350.00, on average.
 A good haggle could prove useful; it may also be arranged for the serving portion to be reduced for smaller groups.

-The coffee is blond and gentle on the tastebuds, good enough to satisfy your coffee cravings in the morning, and better-tasting than designer brew.
+The coffee is blond and gentle on the tastebuds, good enough to satisfy your coffee cravings in the morning, and even better-tasting than designer brew.